Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Avoiding mistakes during liquidation is crucial for directors to avoid personal liability.
 Know the 10 mistakes to avoid during liquidation at Vakilsearch.

-Overview on Liquidation of Companies
+Overview of Liquidation of Companies

 Liquidation is a crucial phase for a company facing financial distress, and it involves the winding up of its affairs, the sale of its assets, and the distribution of the proceeds among creditors and shareholders.
 During this process, directors play a significant role in ensuring a smooth and orderly liquidation.
 However, there are several common mistakes that directors may make during liquidation, which can exacerbate the situation and lead to legal and financial repercussions.
-In this article, we will explore ten avoidable mistakes made by directors during liquidation and strive to avoid.
+In this article, we will explore ten avoidable mistakes made by directors during liquidation and strive to avoid them.

 10 Avoidable Mistakes Made by Directors During Liquidation